 Larger values of nlinks improve accuracy at the expense of speed and memory usage.
-Larger values of ef. construction improve index quality at the expense of indexing time.
+Larger values of ef.construction improve index quality at the expense of indexing time.

-The value of ef.search controls the accuracy of the neighbor search at run time (i.e., not during the indexing itself).
+The value of ef.search controls the accuracy of the neighbor search at run time.
 Larger values improve accuracy at the expense of a slower search.
-Note that this is always lower-bounded at k, the number of nearest neighbors to identify.
+In findHnsw and queryHnsw, this is always lower-bounded at k, the number of nearest neighbors to identify.
+Note that this parameter is not actually used in the index construction itself, and is only included here so that the output index fully parametrizes the search.